gitmachtl/scripts/cardano/testnet/README.md

 :bulb: Make sure your 00_common.sh is having the correct setup for your system!

-> :construction: The Hardware-Wallet Section is in progress, examples using HardwareKeys to register your StakePool and how to migrate from the old CLI-Keys to Hardware-Keys will follow!

 ## Generate some wallets for the daily operator work

 So first you should create yourself a few small wallets for the daily Operator work, there is no need to use your big-owner-pledge-wallet for this every time.
 Lets say we wanna create three small wallets with the name smallwallet1, smallwallet2 and smallwallet3.
 And we wanna fund them via daedalus for example.